-On March 7, 2022, the Company entered into an asset purchase agreement to acquire a 100% interest in GCAA, a gastroenterology anesthesia services provider in Connecticut, USA.
-The purchase consideration, to be paid via cash and holdback liability, for the acquisition of the Company's 100% interest was US\$12,500.
+On March 7, 2022, the Company completed the acquisition and acquired 100% interest in Greater Connecticut Anesthesia Associates, LLC ("GCAA"), a gastroenterology anesthesia services provider in Connecticut, USA.
+The purchase consideration, paid via cash and holdback liability for the acquisition was US\$12,500.